-16. Place the tab washer onto the sprocket making sure it www.mymowerparts.com
+16. Place the tab washer onto the sprocket making sure it covers the pin in the alignment hole.

 Care must be taken that the tab washer is installed correctly to cover the alignment hole on the sprocket.
 If the alignment pin falls out, severe engine damage will result.